-One of the most persistent myths about Dissociative Identity Disorder is that people with it are schizophrenic.
-Schizophrenia and DID are generally considered synonymous with each other.
-In fact, they’re two entirely different disorders.
-There’s no relationship between Dissociative Identity Disorder (formerly known as Multiple Personality Disorder) and Schizophrenia at all.
+One of the most persistent myths about dissociative identity disorder (DID) is that people with it are schizophrenic.
+Schizophrenia and DID are generally considered synonymous with each other when, in fact, they’re two entirely different disorders.
+There’s no relationship between dissociative identity disorder (formerly known as multiple personality disorder) and schizophrenia at all.
 People more educated than I could write entire books about the differences between these two chronically misunderstood disorders.
 I focus on what I see as the dead giveaway: the issue of identity.

 People don’t talk about mental illness.
 Schizophrenia is the most hidden of all, and there’s lots of misinformation out there.
 Even some doctors, social workers, and therapists are ill-informed.
 A psychology professor once asked my sister how many personalities I had. – People Say I’m Crazy, John Cadigan

 Dissociative Identity Disorder Is Marked by Profound Identity Disturbance

 DID was formerly labeled Multiple Personality Disorder for a reason: the disorder is marked by identity disturbance so severe that the sufferer experiences himself not as one person, but many.
 Rather than the normal levels of identity confusion and identity alteration we all experience, people with Dissociative Identity Disorder live with such profound degrees of both that they appear to have multiple personalities.

 In simple terms, what that means is that all the various aspects that make up a person’s identity are separated and walled off from each other in those with Dissociative Identity Disorder.
 Each aspect of the dissociative identity is real.
 The disorder isn’t that we’re perceiving the existence of people who don’t actually exist.
 DID isn’t a thought disorder like Schizophrenia is.
 It’s a dissociative disorder.
 In other words, what makes DID a disorder is not these pieces of identity, but how separated those pieces are.